jlowellwofford/sc25-flux-eks/03-module3-mummi-workflows/README.md

 ```
 Note that the ns/day improves by approximately 1.43x.

 ### An example state machine

-### MuMMI as a State Machine

 Let's install the state machine operator.
-This is going to orchestrate components as steps in a state machine, with transitions guided by jobs completing.
+The operator will orchestrate components as steps in a state machine, with transitions guided by job completions.
 First, install the operator.

 ```bash
 kubectl apply -f ./configs/state-machine-operator-arm.yaml